Frémont Emancipation: Aftermath

 For Frémont, the personal repercussions of his proclamation were disastrous.
 His removal from command of the Western Department did irreparable damage to his reputation.
 Giving Frémont a second chance, Lincoln approved his appointment to command the strategically important Mountain Department, overseeing the mountainous region surrounding the Virginia and Kentucky border.
 Frémont's forces were badly defeated, however, in the Battle of Cross Keys in Virginia on June 8, 1862.
 He eventually resigned from frustration at being passed over when Lincoln appointed Maj.
 Gen. John Pope to command of the Army of Virginia, and spent the rest of the war awaiting a new appointment which never came.

 For Lincoln, the immediate effects of Frémont's removal resulted in the furor the president had anticipated from northern abolitionists.
 Massachusetts Governor John Albion Andrew, a Radical Republican and abolitionist, wrote that Lincoln's actions had a "chilling influence" on the antislavery movement.
 The outrage was only a short-term effect, however, and soon subsided.

 The most significant long-term consequence of the Frémont Emancipation was the effect it had on Lincoln's perceptions of emancipation and, specifically, how it should be accomplished.
 As historian Allen Guelzo describes, Lincoln became determined, after Frémont's failed proclamation, that emancipation could not be a matter of martial law or some other temporary measure that would later be challenged in courts.
 To ensure its permanence, Lincoln felt, emancipation would have to be put into effect by the federal government in a manner that was incontrovertibly constitutional.
 Equally important, the timing of emancipation would need to be orchestrated carefully, so as not to interfere with the war effort.
-Although in 1861, Lincoln had not yet espoused the idea of immediate emancipation and still hoped to work with state governments to accomplish gradual and perhaps even a compensated emancipation, the Frémont incident solidified Lincoln's belief that emancipation was the President's responsibility and could not be accomplished by scattered decrees from Union generals.
+In 1861, Lincoln had not yet espoused the idea of immediate emancipation and still hoped to work with state governments to accomplish gradual and perhaps even a compensated emancipation.
+The Frémont incident solidified Lincoln's belief that emancipation was the President's responsibility and could not be accomplished by scattered decrees from Union generals.
 This realization was one of several factors that led to Lincoln's own Emancipation Proclamation in September 1862.